Exit rules

 Using a take-profit

-As its name indicates, the "take-profit" is used to “take your profits”, that is to close your trade to secure your gains.
+As the name implies, the take-profit is used to "take your profits", that is, to close your trade to secure your gains.

-It can also be expressed as a percentage, as a price, as a price change, in ticks, in pips, in points, in changes of indicator values or in multiples of the ATR.
+It can also be expressed as a percentage, as a price, as a price change, in ticks, pips, points, in changes of indicator values or in multiples of the ATR.

 The take-profit can be full or partial, depending on whether you want to secure all or part of the gains on each trade.